 Detailed audit logging and granular access controls give MFT software administrators clear insight into user and file transfer activities.
 All file service activity is tracked.
 Data is easily searchable and can be compiled into various audit reports that can be generated on a regular basis or distributed to business partners, the cybersecurity team, or auditors as a PDF.

-A DMZ (short for Demilitarized Zone) Gateway will keep your incoming ports closed to your private/internal network.
+A DMZ (short for Demilitarized Zone) Secure Gateway will keep your incoming ports closed to your private/internal network.
 This keeps your file servers, passwords, and user credentials securely inside your organization and ensures that no sensitive files are stored in your network’s DMZ.
-DMZ Gateways like GoAnywhere Gateway support FTPS, SFTP, SCP, and HTTPS file transfer protocols.
+DMZ Secure Gateways like GoAnywhere Gateway support FTPS, SFTP, SCP, and HTTPS file transfer protocols.
 No special hardware components are required.

 Use this checklist alongside an MFT solution like GoAnywhere to get the most bang for your buck!
 We recommend a starting a free trial to see our award-winning solution in action.

 _ Apply encryption in transfer using the latest ciphers and protocols